fuzziqersoftware/newserv/README.md

 If you're running PSO on a real GameCube, you can make PSO connect to newserv by changing its default gateway and DNS server addresses to newserv's address.

 If you're emulating PSO GC using Dolphin on Mac OS (like I am), you can make it connect to newserv by doing this:
-- Use a build of Dolphin that has tapserver support (this may mean building it from master yourself).
+- Use a build of Dolphin that has tapserver support.
 - Install tapserver (https://github.com/fuzziqersoftware/tapserver).
 - In PSO, manually configure your network settings as follows: IP address = `192.168.0.200`, subnet mask = `255.255.255.0`, default gateway = `192.168.0.5`, DNS server address 1 = `192.168.0.5`.
 - Start Dolphin and newserv.